These are the best New York-style pizzas in Los Angeles.

 Apollonia’s Pizzeria - Mid-City

-No one does pizza like Apollonia’s.
-The pizza here is bold, eccentric and loaded with different flavors.
-Co-owners Justin and Linda De Leon don’t pigeonhole their pizzeria into the N.Y.-style category, but there’s no doubt it’s inspired by the East Coast.
 The couple opened up shop in 2012 just a few blocks away from where Justin grew up.
 He began his pizza career when he was 13, getting his first job at a pizzeria on L.A.’s east side.
-It was there where he learned the art of pizza making, and he has taken pizza to a whole new level ever since.
+It was there where he learned the art of pizza making.
+Ever since, he's been on a mission to take pizza to a whole new level.

 As Justin puts it, “It’s healthy because it makes you feel good.”

-5176 Wilshire Blvd, Los Angeles, CA 90036.
+5176 Wilshire Blvd.
+Los Angeles, CA 90036.
 Closest Metro lines and stop: Bus Lines 20 and 720 - “Wilshire/Cloverdale” or Bus Line 212 - "La Brea/Wilshire."

 Secret Pizza - El Sereno